sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Left Join/content.rst

 result, and joining the partial result with each of the other input data sets in turn, starting from the left side and proceeding towards the right side.
-In each step, a data point in VDS₁ is generated for each datapoint in the partial result; if the corresponding set of key values aren't found in the joined data set of the current step, the relevant Measures and Attributes coming from that data set take the null value of their respective domains if they allow null values; otherwise an error is raised.
+In each step, a data point in VDS₁ is generated for each datapoint in the partial result; if the corresponding set of key values aren't found in the joined data set of the current step, the Identifiers of the joined operand that were not used as join keys assume the value specified in the relevant **nvl()** clause, while Measures coming from that data set take the null value of their respective domains if they allow null values, otherwise an error is raised; Each Viral attribute assume the value computed by applying the respective propagation rule to the input value and the accumulated value.
 Then, the step is repeated by joining this partial result to the next data set.

 The **Viral Attribute propagation** in the join is the following.
-The Attributes explicitly calculated through the **calc** or **aggr** clauses are maintained unchanged.
-Other viral attributes, present in exactly one input data set, are also kept unchanged.
-For all the other viral attributes, which are present in multiple data sets, the Attribute propagation rule is applied on VDS₂ (see :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes` and the "Attribute Propagation Rule" section in the User Manual).
+Viral attributes, present in exactly one input data set, are also kept unchanged in VDS₁.
+The other viral attributes, which are present in multiple data sets, are combined by applying the Attribute propagation rule on VDS₁, within the join step where the operand containing the Viral Attribute is joined, as described above.
+Then, if the **aggr** clause is present, the Attribute propagation rule is again applied to the set of all values that are aggregated; if the **calc** clause is present instead, it may directly replace the computation algorithm used for the propagation (see :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes` and the "Attribute Propagation Rule" section in the User Manual).